cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     date: 2005

   SIGMA-I:
-    title: "SIGMA: The ‘SIGn-and-MAc’ Approach to Authenticated Diffie-Hellman and its Use in the IKE Protocols"
+    title: "SIGMA: The 'SIGn-and-MAc' Approach to Authenticated Diffie-Hellman and its Use in the IKE Protocols"
     author:
       -
         ins: H. Krawczyk